A Brief History of I&R and the National I&R Support Center

 In response to a growing number of I&R specialists assisting older adults and their caregivers within the aging network, in 2001, the I&R Support Center was instrumental in helping AIRS launch the Aging Specialty for I&R Certification (CIRS-A).
 The Center supported this certification by developing CIRS-A training curriculum, providing training to specialists, and launching a train-the-trainer initiative, as well as partnering with AIRS to improve and update exam and training materials.

-ADRCs were created as a collaboration between AoA and Centers for Medicare and Medicaid Services to support state efforts to streamline access to long- term services and support (LTSS) for all people.
+ADRCs were created as a collaboration between AoA and Centers for Medicare & Medicaid Services to support state efforts to streamline access to long- term services and support (LTSS) for all people.
 ADRCs work in close partnership with aging and disability human service organizations and are a key component to long-term care systems reform.
 Depending on the state and organization, I&R/A specialists often work with or for ADRCs in conjunction with both Area Agencies on Aging and Centers for Independent Living.
 Rarely stand-alone agencies, ADRCs are intended to operate as comprehensive, collaborative “No Wrong Door” programs where people of all ages, incomes, and abilities can access information and counseling on the full range of long-term services and supports available to them.

-To keep pace with these changes, the Support Center again partnered with AIRS as well as n4a to expand the AIRS certification program to reflect the trend towards specialists serving both older adults and persons with disabilities.
-As a result, AIRS, in partnership with ADvancing States and n4a, worked with subject matter experts to evolve its credential from a CIRS—Aging (CIRS-A) to a CIRS—Aging/Disabilities (CIRS-A/D), a transition widely supported by CIRS-A certificate holders.
-In March 2015, AIRS launched the CIRS-A/D credential to replace the CIRS-A. AIRS partnered with ADvancing States to develop an approach to allow existing CIRS-A holders to grandfather to the CIRS-A/D. ADvancing States developed a training course called “Disability for I&R Specialists” that is available on its online learning site, ADvancingStatesiQ.
-Successful completion of this course allowed CIRS-A holders to use the CIRS-A/D designation and recertify as CIRS-A/D holders.
-The CIRS-A/D represents an important development in the professional certification of I&R/A specialists.
+To keep pace with these changes, the Support Center again partnered with AIRS as well as USAging (formerly n4a) to expand the AIRS certification program to reflect the trend towards specialists serving both older adults and persons with disabilities.
+As a result, AIRS, in partnership with ADvancing States and USAging, worked with subject matter experts to evolve its credential from a CIRS—Aging (CIRS-A) to a CIRS—Aging/Disabilities (CIRS-A/D), a transition widely supported by CIRS-A certificate holders.
+In March 2015, AIRS launched the CIRS-A/D credential to replace the CIRS-A. AIRS partnered with ADvancing States to develop an approach to allow existing CIRS-A holders to transition to the CIRS-A/D.